U.S. warns China of 'consequences' over reported missiles in South China Sea

 The dangerous development comes as relations between the two countries have been strained by President Donald Trump’s decision to slap up to $50 billion worth of tariffs on China.

-The Trump administration has asked China to reduce its trade deficit with the U.S. by $200 billion by the end of 2020, a U.S. official told the Associated Press Friday, as talks continued in Beijing to resolve the trade dispute.
+The Trump administration has asked China to reduce its trade deficit with the U.S. by $200 billion by the end of 2020, a U.S. official told The Associated Press on Friday, as talks continued in Beijing to resolve the trade dispute.

 Related